web3go-xyz/oracle-token-price/README.md

 # oracle-token-price
-service to fetch  token price from trade market
+service to fetch  token price from trade market ( Binance )